Nware Rahsaan Burge –PhD(c)-M.S. Ed./ B.A.

-Nware Rahsaan Burge is currently an Adjunct College Professor and High School African-American studies teacher and History teacher in New Jersey and holds a Bachelor’s degree in Liberal Arts from Medgar Evers College in Brooklyn, New York as well as a Master’s degree in Education from Brooklyn College, in Brooklyn, New York.
+Nware Rahsaan Burge is currently an Adjunct College Professor at Kean University and a High School African-American studies teacher and History teacher in New Jersey and holds a Bachelor’s degree in Liberal Arts from Medgar Evers College in Brooklyn, New York, a Master’s degree in Education from Brooklyn College in Brooklyn, New York and a PhD candidate at Union Institute and University in Cincinnati, Ohio.
 Nware has worked and taught in urban public schools for more than 15 years.
 He is also the creator and co-owner of Good Vibes Clean, a model, and film maker.

 Nware was born in Hackensack, New Jersey and raised in Newark, New Jersey.
 He has recently lived in Brooklyn, New York for 15 years and currently resides in Newark, New Jersey.